 In what year was Jesus Christ really born?

-What do we really know about the figure of Judas and his suicide?
+What do we know about the Virgin Mary?